 3. You pay $1 per person, one way (cash only) and if you hop off and return later, you pay another $1 per person, one-way.

-4. The WaterBus stays in the harbor and glides along at 5 mph.
+4. The WaterBus stays in the harbor and glides smoothly at a relaxed speed of 5 mph.

 5. Bikes and strollers are allowed.
 The boat crew will even tie up your bikes for you if there isn’t room to bring them onboard.